 Brain injuries are among the most serious consequences of a truck collision.
 In the violence of an accident, passengers can be struck in the head by flying objects; bounce their heads against the windshield, roof, or steering wheel; or be whipped back and forth, literally shaking the brains in their skulls.

 The brain is frightfully delicate and vulnerable.
 Despite being armored against injury by the solid bone of the skull, in a truck accident the brain can bruise, tear, and bleed, even if there is no externally visible wound.
-The possibility of a traumatic brain injury (TBI) must be considered whenever there is a North Carolina truck collision.
+The possibility of a traumatic brain injury (TBI) must be considered whenever there is a North Carolina truck accident.

 Learn the Warning Signs

-As any North Carolina personal injury attorney will tell you, brain injuries may not show symptoms until hours or days after a motor vehicle accident in Wilmington or Carolina Beach.
+As any North Carolina personal injury attorney will tell you, brain injuries may not show symptoms until hours or days after a auto accident in Wilmington or Carolina Beach.
 It is also possible, however, that some symptoms may be apparent immediately after the accident.
 Among the most important signs to look for are the following:

 - Slurred speech